Multimedia Story

 How Did Things End Up Here?
 Art Curator Alisa McCusker

-A relatively bustling crowd fills the small café at the Utah Museum of Fine Arts (UMFA)—if you call a crowd 12 people—at noon on a Tuesday.
-All too busy to notice Alisa McCusker, the senior curator at the UMFA, enter the lobby in front of the café.
+A relatively bustling crowd fills the small café at the Utah Museum of Fine Arts (UMFA)—if you call a crowd of 12 people—at noon on a Tuesday.
+All too busy to notice, Alisa McCusker, the senior curator at the UMFA, entered the lobby in front of the café.
 She is the woman who is entirely responsible for what they will see on the museum walls that day.

 With a graceful stride, calm but intentional, her hair pinned up off her solid black shirt accentuated only by a vibrant blue scarf that captures the eye before anything else.
 McCusker’s personal style is the embodiment of her UMFA galleries.
 She deliberately hand-picks pieces and sets them against a simple, austere background to fully communicate the art’s form, function, and the stories they convey.
 For McCusker, the process always begins with a question followed by team collaboration.